 - Once your milk has reached 32° C, add the rennet solution and stir gently but thoroughly, in an up and down motion, to ensure that the rennet solution is evenly distributed throughout your milk mixture.

-- Remove your pot from the heat and allow to set for five to ten minutes, or until you have a clean break.
+- Remove your pot from the heat and allow to sit for five to ten minutes, or until you have a clean break.
 The curds will begin to form and appear to be shrinking and pulling away from the sides of the pot.
 If the curd is not firm enough to break cleanly as you move the knife within the curd, leave for another five minutes and try again.
 The whey should be clear.
 If it is milky, wait a few more minutes.
-This is an important step, as if you do not achieve a clean break your cheese will not work.
+This is an important step as if you do not achieve a clean break your cheese will not work.

 - Cut the curd using a knife that reaches all the way to the bottom of the pot.
-First cut it into strips about 2 centimetres wide; then do the same across the original cuts.
+First, cut it into strips about 2 centimetres wide; then do the same across the original cuts.
 Then slant your knife and make cuts on as great an angle as the confines of the pot will allow, so that the result is the curd cut into evenly sized cubes.

 - Place the pot back on the heat and heat your curds to 38° to 40° c, stirring gently to keep the curds moving around the pot.

-- Once the desired temperature has been reached, remove the pot form the heat and stir for a few minutes more, to help the curds dispel further they.
+- Once the desired temperature has been reached, remove the pot from the heat and stir for a few minutes more, to help the curds dispel further they.
 The longer you stir, the firmer the curds will be.